crtr0/crtr0/README.md

 - [Helping everyone learn to code](https://www.youtube.com/watch?v=pHJRELG31dE)
 - [How to build community](https://www.youtube.com/watch?v=UaWTrMX0MY8)

-## Angel Investments in Developer Tools & Community
+## Angel Investments

 I dove into angel investing in 2019, and never looked back.
-As a person who lives and breath programming, I decided to specialize in developer tools and developer-adjacent startups doing interesting things in community and hiring.
+As a person who lives and breaths programming, I decided to specialize in developer tools and developer-adjacent startups doing interesting things in community and hiring.

 - [Fission](https://fission.codes/) - identity, data, and compute for dweb
 - [Abbot](https://ab.bot/) - chat ops platform